This section provides information about how to use this Multi-Agency Policies and Procedures (MAPP) site.

-If you print a chapter, to take to a meeting for example, please note it will have a water mark stating it is valid for 72 hours only and the date it was printed.
-Whilst the MAPP is usually revised every six months, there may be occasions when it is updated urgently as a result of a Safeguarding Adults Review or inspection recommendation, so it is important to be sure that you are using the most recent copy.
-That is why we recommend that if you have to print a chapter, you no longer refer to it after that time.
+This resource has been designed to be used online.
+If you print a chapter, for example to take to a meeting, please note it is valid for 72 hours only from the date it was printed.
+Whilst MAPP resources are usually updated every six months, there may be occasions when they are updated urgently as a result of a Safeguarding Adults Review or inspection recommendation, so it is important to be sure that you are using the most recent copy.
+This is why we recommend that if you have to print a chapter, you no longer refer to it after that time.

 Click here to view Guide to Printing Procedures.

 The chapter content of this MAPP can be accessed, downloaded and printed unchanged, on a temporary basis.
 Any content printed or downloaded may not be sold, licensed, transferred, copied or reproduced in part or in whole in any manner or format without the prior written permission of Policy Partners Project Ltd.